 1*2*3*4*5*6 = 720.
 Factorial is not defined for negative numbers, and the factorial of zero is one,

 # Python program to find the factorial of a number provided by the user. # change the value for a different result num = 7 # To take input from the user #num = int(input("Enter a number: ")) factorial = 1 # check if the number is negative, positive or zero if num < 0: print("Sorry, factorial does not exist for negative numbers") elif num == 0: print("The factorial of 0 is 1") else: for i in range(1,num + 1): factorial = factorial*i print("The factorial of",num,"is",factorial)

 The factorial of 7 is 5040

-Note: To test the program, change the value of
+Note: To test the program for a different number, change the value of

 Here, the number whose factorial is to be found is stored in

 num, and we check if the number is negative, zero or positive using

 if...elif...else statement.
 If the number is positive, we use